Verify Google Tag Gateway

 Use CookieTractor debug mode

-If you need to inspect how Google Tag Gateway and Google Consent Mode behaves on the page, add ?ct-debug=true to the URL to open CookieTractor Debug Mode.
+If you need to inspect how CookieTractor behaves on the page when GTG and Google Consent Mode are in use, add ?ct-debug=true to the URL to open CookieTractor Debug Mode.

 Reopen the banner, click Read more about our cookies, and review the Debug section at the bottom of the expanded panel.
-Use it to check whether Consent Mode is active and whether late consent is reported.
+Use it to check whether Consent Mode is active and whether anything suggests a timing issue.

 A GTG-enabled setup should give you evidence that: